simonnilsson/ask/README.md

 * `Slice(d []interface{}) ([]interface{}, bool)`
 * `Map(d map[string]interface{}) (map[string]interface{}, bool)`

-If a number is found but it is of different type than requested it will be casted to desired type and return success even if this results in an overflow. `Uint()` will fail in case value is negative and the default parameter will be returned instead.
+If a number is found but it is of different type than requested it will be casted to desired type and return success.
+If the value would not fit within the valid range of requested type the operation will fail however and the default parameter will be returned instead.

-Two additional methods are available, one to check if the answer has a value (not nil) and on to return the raw value as a interface{}.
+Two additional methods are available, one to check if the answer has a value (not nil) and one to return the raw value as a interface{}.

 * `Exists() bool`
 * `Value() interface{}`